 About the project

-The Australian Government has announced $73.6 million funding for the duplication of Victor Harbor Road between Main South Road and Main Road, McLaren Vale.
+The Australian Government has announced $73.6 million in funding for the duplication of Victor Harbor Road, between Main South Road and Main Road, McLaren Vale.
 In addition, the South Australian Government has committed $18.4 million to the project, bringing the total project funding to $92 million.

 The McLaren Vale region and outer southern suburbs have seen notable growth in recent years and caters to significant tourism activity primarily related to the iconic wine region and associated viticulture and agriculture industries.

 The section of Victor Harbor Road between Main South Road and Main Street, McLaren Vale, currently carries an average of approximately 25,000 vehicles per day, of which approximately 6% are commercial vehicles.
 Traffic has grown by an approximate annual average of 3% since 2011 and is expected to increase.
 From 2014 until 2018, inclusive, there were 22 casualty crashes.

-Traffic volumes and crash history between Main South Road and Main Road, McLaren Vale has reached a point where duplication of the road to dual carriage way is warranted to alleviate traffic delays and safety issues.
+Traffic volumes and crash history between Main South Road and Main Road, McLaren Vale has reached a point where duplication of the road to dual carriageway is necessary to alleviate traffic delays and safety issues.

 The duplication will: